Tsarpf/procgen/README.md

 `cuda-noise` branch has the cuda implementation, but it's slower than the CPU one for now.
 Since most of the time is spent sending data to the GPU, in the branch `precompute-zcrossing` there is work towards sending just the zerocrossings per point per direction (=3 * 4 floats) to the GPU instead of n (n=8 here) points between two points of the octree.
+Or it might be worth it to do "everything" (octree stuff etc) in the GPU end and just send some stuff back.

 It seems like seams (that are a problem with many DC implementations) can easily be handled just by re-running DC for each neighbours' border points'.
 IIRC.
 Check the code.